"Life is Hard." We can make life easier by following three guidelines. What are they?

 If not now, when?

 Procrastination.
 We all do it.
-It is easier to think about doing something to improve our lives than to go out and to take action and do it.
+It is easier to think about doing something to improve our lives than to go out and take action.
 When we delay doing what we know to be important, we limit our potential to improve the conditions for ourselves and our family.

-With each piece of accurate understanding of reality that find we can build something better.
+With each piece of accurate understanding of reality that we find we can build something better.

 Like a tool in a toolkit, each element of reality that we learn can be used to build something.
 Our hands can swing a well-made hammer into a nail to bring pieces of wood together.
 When we've done this enough, we can build a house.
 If we consider our understanding as a tool to make our lives better, we will learn to use this tool, and find more of them.